Fog & Mørup Formel Floor Lamp

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Formel floor lamp comes in 2 versions.
-Chrome & black and brass and brown.
-Pendant lamps were also made.
+Other versions: The Fog & Mørup Formel floor lamp was made in two versions: one in chrome and black, and one in brass and brown.
+Pendant versions were also produced.

 Hans Due

-For Fog & Mørup he designed the Optima lamp series, the Phister lamp, and this Formel lamp series.
+For Fog & Mørup, he designed the Optima series, the Phister lamp and the Formel series.

 Fog & Mørup